Nainsi ri Khyat: Events chronicled in the Khyat

 The book opens with a description of the jagirs held by Maharaja Jaswant Singh in 1664 A.D.
-Then the history of Marwar is narrated from beginning, with the Pratihar rule in Mandore and the arrival of Rao Siha Setramot whose descendents laid the foundation of the Rathore kingdom.
+Then the history of Marwar is narrated from beginning, with the Pratihar rule in Mandore and the arrival of Rao Siha Setramot whose descendants laid the foundation of the Rathore kingdom.
 The earliest date mentioned is the year 1427 of the Vikram era.
 The dated history begins with the accession of Rao Jodha (1453 AD).

 The first 20 reigns of the Marwar rulers covering a period of 260 years are very briefly dealt with, with comparatively few pages being devoted to them.
 However, the five reigns from Rao Maldeo (1532 AD) to Raja Sur Singh (died 1619) occupies a larger portion of the khyat while the last two reigns-a period of 45 years-occupies the largest part.

 After the history, a description of the various villages of the Marwar State is given, arranged by respective parganas.
 It starts with a historical introduction of each Pargana, then the average revenue of every village in the pargana compared with the actual income for the years 1716, 1717, and 1718, of the Vikram era.

 In the description of battles, a list of the killed and the wounded is provided, while the names of others that took part in the battles are also sometimes mentioned.
 The Khyat traces the origins of various Rajput clans to celestial sources as well as older Kshatriya clans like Gahadwalas of Kannauj.
 It contains the genealogies of various Rajput groups including Rathore, Sisodiya, Bhati, Jadeja, Chauhan, Gohil, Solanki, Sodha, and Kachhwaha.